Anzac Day: 'We will remember them'

 Maketu’s dawn service began at 6am with a march to Remembrance Rock, followed by a march to Remembrance Rock, Park Road Reserve.

-Although Anzac Day originated at Türkiye’s Gallipoli Peninsula, today, this occasion provides an opportunity to remember the service and sacrifice of all personnel who have served New Zealand’s interests over the years.
+Although Anzac Day originated at Turkey’s Gallipoli Peninsula, today, this occasion provides an opportunity to remember the service and sacrifice of all personnel who have served New Zealand’s interests over the years.

 More than 30,000 New Zealand military personnel have been killed in wars and conflicts since 1915.